Imogen Stuart

-Imogen Stuart (née Werner; 1927 – 24 March 2024) was a German-Irish sculptor, influenced by 19th-century Expressionism and early Irish Christian art.
+Imogen Stuart (née Werner; 25 May 1927 – 24 March 2024) was a German-Irish sculptor, influenced by Expressionism and early Irish Christian art.
 She mainly produced wood and stone for settings for churches but also created many secular works, and was exhibited internationally.

 Born and raised in pre-war Berlin as the daughter of the art critic Bruno E. Werner, she was exposed from an early age to modern developments in the visual arts, which had a significant influence on her later work.
-She studied in Bavaria under the sculptor and professor Otto Hitzberger, who became an early mentor.
-She met her fellow Hitzberger student and Irish sculptor Ian Stuart while in Bavaria in 1948.
-The couple moved to Ireland in 1961, at first living at his parents' house in Glendalough, Co.
-Wicklow, before moving to Sandycove, Co.
-Dublin.
+She studied in Bavaria under the sculptor and professor Otto Hitzberger, who became her main mentor.
+She met fellow Hitzberger student and Irish sculptor Ian Stuart while in Bavaria in 1948.
+The couple moved to Ireland in 1949, at first living at his parents' house in Glendalough, County Wicklow, before moving to Sandycove, County Dublin.
 Ian Stuart was the grandson of the Irish republican revolutionary Maud Gonne.
-The couple had three daughters but divorced in 1973.
+The couple married in 1951, had three daughters but separated in 1970 and divorced later.

 During her long career, Imogen became one of Ireland's most renowned sculptors, with her work placed in both public spaces and private collections throughout Europe and the U.S.

 Life

 Early life

-Born Imogen Werner in Berlin in 1927, she was the daughter of Katharina (née Klug), a former art history student originally from Upper Silesia (now part of Poland), and the influential and internationally known art critic and writer Bruno E. Werner (1896–1964), Germany's leading art critic and an editor for the Deutsche Allgemeine newspaper, who had championed the Bauhaus movement.
-Imogen and her only sibling, Sybil, spent their childhoods in pre-war 1920s Berlin.
-Encouraged by their father, the two developed an interest in drawing and sculpting at a young age.
-Both were taught the techniques of arts and crafts and sculpture by friends of their father.
+Born Imogen Werner in Berlin in 1927, she was the daughter of Katharina (née Kluger), a former art history student originally from Upper Silesia (now part of Poland), and the influential and internationally known art critic and writer Bruno E. Werner (1896–1964), one of Germany's leading art critics and an editor for the Deutsche Allgemeine Zeitung newspaper, who championed the Bauhaus movement.
+Imogen and her only sibling, Sibylle, spent their childhoods in pre-war 1920s Berlin.
+Encouraged by their father, both developed an interest in drawing and sculpting at a young age.
+They were taught the techniques of arts and crafts and sculpture by friends of their father.

 By early 1945, when the Russian army was advancing towards Berlin, Imogen's "golden childhood came to an end" and both daughters were moved to a convent in Bavaria, while their father went into hiding from the Nazis.
 He was in Dresden, where he had grown up, during the February 1945 bombing of the city.
 He recounted the experience in his best-selling 1949 book Die Galeere.

 In Munich, she studied under the sculptor and professor Otto Hitzberger, a retired professor for the Berlin University of the Arts, who taught her modelling, carving and relief techniques across a variety of materials.
 He became her mentor and she later described him as her most important influence.

 There, in 1948 she met her future husband, the Irishman Ian Stuart (1926–2013).
 He had also studied under Hitzberger and is often referred to as the "finest Irish sculptor" of his generation.